InspiryThemes/realhomes-docs/docs/sections-manager.md

 ![Sections Manager for Home Page](images/home-setup/sections-manager.png)

+!!! note
-**Note**: Sections Manager is not yet available for Modern Design layout of Real Homes Theme.
+    Sections Manager is not yet available for Modern Design layout of Real Homes Theme.